 You control the process but also have to pay for everything.
 It can be manageable at first but often challenging to scale.
 If you need to expand your warehouse, consider looking at third-party services before breaking ground on a new site.
 3PLs and others can often be a great interim solution to help you control costs and focus on continued business revenue growth.

 4. 3PL Fulfillment

 Third-party fulfillment is when you use a 3PL like Red Stag Fulfillment to handle all of the shipping and logistics of your business for you.
+It’s one of the most successful shipping alternatives around.
 We work with you and your suppliers to have your products brought to our warehouse locations, unload the inventory, and get it prepped for order fulfillment.
 When an order arrives at your Amazon page or any other channel where you sell, the order goes to the 3PL’s system where they pick it, pack it, and get it off to the customer right away.

 Most businesses look to 3PLs as they grow because we have extra space and teams to handle any inventory expansion.
 Plus, a 3PL will have the tech needed to integrate your order platforms, expertise to quickly fill orders, and the volume to get shipping discounts from carriers.
 And it can come with the same two-day window.

 Red Stag Fulfillment works with many Amazon sellers, including those in the Seller-Fulfilled Prime category, because we have a proven track record of getting goods to people on-time and accurately.
 We work to ensure your customers are happy, allowing you to meet the service and satisfaction requirements that Amazon puts in place.

 Learn more about our Amazon offerings and more general eCommerce fulfillment.